milkmansson/toit-eeram/README.md

 > rates high enough to cause damage to typical flash memory.
 If the intended
 > use case is for data that is saved once and not saved again, then Toit's
 > [bucket feature](https://libs.toit.io/system/storage/class-Bucket) is probably
 > more than enough.
-It is far simpler and has fewer electrical requirements.
+It is far simpler and requires fewer components.

 ### Device Types
 These IC's come in two voltage flavours and two size flavours.
 Note that the